 Even if your loan isn't federally backed, your servicer might offer you a forbearance or another form of relief, like a waiver of late fees or a loan modification.
 Also, your state might provide special protections or programs for mortgage borrowers.

-Contact your loan servicer, talk to a lawyer, or speak to a HUD-approved housing counselor to find out what options you have.
-You can also check your state government's website to find out about available mortgage assistance.
-If you're able to work something out with the servicer, the law prohibiting adverse credit reporting applies.
+Contact your loan servicer, talk to a lawyer, or speak to a HUD-approved housing counselor to determine your options.
+You can also check your state government's website for available mortgage assistance.
+The law prohibiting adverse credit reporting applies if you can work something out with the servicer.

 Call your loan servicer to learn more.
-Also, a HUD-approved housing counselor can explain these options to you in more detail and can help you if you're having trouble getting information from your mortgage servicer.
-Go to hud.gov to find a housing counseling agency near you or call toll-free 800-569-4287.
+Also, a HUD-approved housing counselor can explain these options in more detail and help you if you're having trouble getting information from your mortgage servicer.
+Go to hud.gov to find a housing counseling agency near you, or call toll-free 800-569-4287.

 Other mortgage help is available, too.

 If you need a more permanent solution, say after a forbearance period ends, you may apply for a loan modification or another option.
 Fannie Mae and Freddie Mac offer eligible homeowners modifications, often after a forbearance.
 Homeowners with FHA-insured loans can access FHA's suite of loss mitigation options.
 VA-backed loans can be modified as well.
 Most banks and mortgage lenders offer in-house ("proprietary") modifications if you have another type of loan.

 Under federal law, the servicer generally doesn't have to review more than one loss mitigation application from you unless you bring the loan current after applying.
 But considering what's happening with COVID-19, even if you already applied, it's worth contacting the servicer again to find out if help is available.
 If your loan is owned or insured by Fannie Mae, Freddie Mac, FHA, VA, or the Rural Housing Service, you can contact that entity, too, to find out about mortgage-payment relief.